 Football Illegal Use Of Hands Penalty

-The signal for an illegal use of hands penalty is done by placing one hand over the other wrist and extending the covered arm outwards, like a pushing motion.
+The signal for an illegal use of hands penalty is performed by placing one hand over the opposite wrist and extending the covered arm outwards in a pushing motion.

 - The thrusting of hands or arms by one player into another player’s head or neck area.

 - Prolonged contact to the area above the shoulders.